-Important autoimmune diseases include multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus, and type 1 diabetes.
-In such diseases, the immune system overproduces potent factors called cytokines, which cause inflammation and injury in the susceptible cells and tissues affected by the disease.
+In some diseases, the immune system overproduces potent factors called cytokines, which cause inflammation and injury in the susceptible cells and tissues affected by the disease.
 Most autoimmune diseases also tend to afflict those with particular subgroups of molecules of the immune system called human leukocyte antigens (HLAs).

 Some research suggests that an immune attack in narcolepsy may occur against cells containing the brain chemical, hypocretin (orexin).
 Hypocretin deficiency is the major component of narcolepsy with cataplexy.
 Studies have shown a reduced amount of hypocretin-positive neurons(nerve cells) in people with narcolepsy with cataplexy.
 Hypocretin deficiencies might set off chemical responses that produce sleep attacks.

 HLAs, particularly the above-mentioned subgroup known as (HLA) DQB1-0602, have been strongly associated with narcolepsy and low levels of hypocretin.
+Because of the association between HLA DQ1B-0602 and narcolepsy, an autoimmune basis is suspected to have some role in causing the disease.
 People with narcolepsy who carry this HLA group tend to have a specific collection of symptoms that include cataplexy and periodic limb movement disorder.
 However, roughly 20% of people without narcolepsy also carry these HLA types.

-Narcolepsy affects about 1 in 3,000 people.
-Experts estimate that around 150,000 Americans have narcolepsy, but the number may be higher.
-Only about 20% of people who have narcolepsy are actually diagnosed with the disorder.
+Narcolepsy affects about 1 in 2,000 people.
+Experts estimate that around 135,000 to 200,000 Americans have narcolepsy, but the number may be higher.
+Only about 25% of people who have narcolepsy are actually diagnosed with the disorder.
 People are often mistakenly diagnosed with other conditions, such as psychiatric or emotional problems.
 Many people wait decades before receiving a proper diagnosis.

 Narcolepsy symptoms usually first appear in adolescence or young adulthood.
-However, narcolepsy can begin at any age.
+While narcolepsy can begin at any age, symptoms typically first appear before the age of 25 and almost all patients are affected by age 35 years..
 Growing evidence suggests that the disorder may emerge in early childhood in many patients.
 It can often be misdiagnosed as another disorder, such as ADHD or depression.
 People who develop it at a young age often have a family history of the disease and a severe condition, suggesting that genetic factors are important in this group.

 Narcolepsy is a life-long problem, but it is not progressive.
 Symptoms may even lessen over time, but they never completely disappear.
 In older adults, cataplexy may lessen over time, but sleep disturbances at night may worsen.